Greenhouse as a source of energy: vision creation and vision

 Further research into reactions and feasibility

 Since then the InnovationNetwork and SIGN have been pursuing both of these avenues to acquire the broadest possible impression of the possibilities of the Greenhouse as a Source of Energy concept.
-One direction led to a pilot project in 2006, while the second generated a lot of new ideas for energy production and the use of renewable energy.
+One direction led to a pilot project in 2006 and more greenhouses that deliverde energy later on, while the second generated a lot of new ideas for energy production and the use of renewable energy.

 But a lot of work had to be done before that point was reached.
 For example, the enthusiasm for and feasibility of the ideas generated in the first track had to be assessed in a workshop with agriculture and energy experts.
 The ideas were also evaluated by a horticultural engineering firm, which published a report on the potential energy savings.
 The designs were modified on the basis of the comments received.